Lingaro/magento2-module-micro-features/README.md

 ### 6. Config for always expanding cart items block in Checkout

 In admin panel, in `Stores > Configuration > Sales > Checkout > Checkout Options > Always Expand Items Block` one can force Items Block to be always expanded on Checkout load.

+### 7. Config for disabling Product Comparison

+In admin panel, in `Stores > Configuration > Catalog > Catalog > Storefront > Enable Product Comparison` one can disable Product Comparison add-to buttons and sidebar on frontend.